ComradOrg/www/README.md

 ### (Semi-)decentralized

-Data is deleted as soon as possible from Komrade.
-Komrade's "Operator" simply sorts and holds the mail temporarily: as soon as users log in to download their mail, the messages are deleted from the server and network forever.
+Data is deleted as soon as possible from Comrad.
+Comrad's "Operator" simply sorts and holds the mail temporarily: as soon as users log in to download their mail, the messages are deleted from the server and network forever.

 ### Anti-profit